 Beds at UC San Diego Health medical centers.

-UC San Diego Health provides over $260 million in benefits to the community, including $49 million in charity health care.
-(FY 2017).
+UC San Diego Health provides over $476 million in charity care and other benefits to the community (FY 2019).

-UC San Diego ranks in the top 50 nationally in six specialties.
+UC San Diego ranks in the top 50 nationally in ten specialties.
 More than 4,500 hospitals across the nation were ranked.
 Read more

 Cardiology and Heart Surgery